Scuba Diving Destinations

 The Cephalopod Parade

-The nudibranch life matches.
-New species every dive, in a range that you cannot file properly in your head until you have done forty dives in the area.
-Anything you have seen on a critter ID poster, you can find here, often with the same divemaster pointing to three of them in a single safety stop.
+The abundance of nudibranch life here is unbelievable.
+New species every dive, in a range you cannot file properly in your head until you have done dozens of dives in the area.
+Pretty much anything you have seen on a critter ID poster, you can find here, often with the same divemaster or spotter pointing to a handful of them in one small patch of reef.
+It can be hard to choose which nudibranch to focus on, because they are all stunning.
+A great thing about this place is that you will easily come across other people with the same obsession, which makes the hunt for nudis a lot more enjoyable.

 This is one of those destinations where a dedicated macro camera earns its weight.
 I have shot the same dive sites with three different setups and the macro days are the ones I keep coming back to in the edit.

-I was not expecting threshers.
-Puerto Galera is not where divers fly to see threshers; that destination is Malapascua, on Cebu’s northern tip, where the pre-dawn dive at Monad Shoal is one of the more famous big-animal encounters in Southeast Asia.
-But in March, Sinandigan Wall on the eastern side of Sabang Bay starts seeing them, in a window where the wall delivers consistent sightings for divers who time it right.
+Yes.
+I was not expecting to encounter thresher sharks here.
+When divers seek this species in the Philippines, the destination that immediately comes to mind is Malapascua, on Cebu’s northern tip, where the pre-dawn dive at Monad Shoal is one of the more famous big-animal encounters in Southeast Asia.
+But in March, the stretch of wall between Sinandigan and Kilima Steps on the eastern side of Sabang Bay starts seeing them, in a window where the site delivers consistent sightings for divers who time it right.

-We had five consecutive days of thresher encounters at Sinandigan.
+We had five consecutive days of thresher encounters in the same area.
 Most of the sightings sat between twenty and twenty-five metres, the long-tailed silhouettes moving along the contour of the wall the way threshers move, slow and deliberate, indifferent to the divers floating beside them.
-A couple of times the animals came inside ten metres of me.
-That close, you can see the eye.
+A couple of times the animals came inside four metres of me.
+That close, you can see the stunning, captivating eye.
 You can see the slow downstroke of the upper lobe of the tail driving the body forward.
-You stop breathing for a second because you have forgotten you are meant to.
+I feel so lucky to have had such organic encounters with this species.

-The encounter that sticks is the one where the same animal turned and came back along the wall for a second pass.
+The one that sticks is the dive where the same animal turned and came back along the wall for a second pass.
 Threshers do not usually do that.
 This one did.
 Then it was gone, into the deeper water beyond the wall, and the next morning we were back at the same site doing the same dive looking for the same animals.
 They came again.

-On 13 May 2026, a pod of orcas was filmed in the Verde Island Passage off Lubang, Mindoro.
-Footage went up on Marine Wildlife Watch of the Philippines within hours.
+On 13 May 2026, a pod of orcas was filmed in the Verde Island Passage off Lubang, Mindoro by Crystal from Coral Reef Safari.
+The footage went up on Marine Wildlife Watch of the Philippines within hours.
 Orcas are not Philippine waters animals; they prefer the colder temperate latitudes and only occasionally drop into tropical channels while moving between hunting grounds.
 Local marine groups treat any orca sighting in the passage as a rare event, the kind that surfaces every several years.

 There is no claim to make here other than the obvious one.
 The passage holds enough density of life that the apex animals occasionally swim through to remind everyone what the system is capable of.